agvxov/contra/documentation/specification.md

 So,
-CSML is indended to be a temporary representation of other markup languages for the duration of their céltudatos^HU editing.
+CSML is indended to be a temporary representation of other markup languages for the duration of their directed editing.
 In practice,
 the developer would open a -say HTML- file, find the relevant section to modify,